NbTiN Nanowire Resonators for Spin-Photon Coupling on Solid Neon: Introduction

 Using cavity quantum electrodynamics (cQED), the quantum states of an electron can be coupled to a microwave photon in a superconducting resonator.
 This approach has been successfully implemented using electrons in semiconductors, for both charge~\cite{Petersson2012,Mi2017-sp,Stockklauser2017-ao} and spin~\cite{Landig2018-wt,Samkharadze2016-xh,Mi2018-co} degrees of freedom.
 Recent experiments have demonstrated coupling between distant qubits~\cite{Borjans2020-do,Bottcher2022-dp,Harvey-Collard2022-jh} and, more recently, realized remote two-qubit gate operations~\cite{Dijkema2025}, contributing to the development of scalable electron spin qubit systems.

 Recently, cQED experiments have been demonstrated using electrons on solid neon~\cite{Zhou2022-nk}.
-The development of an electron charge qubit on solid neon represents a significant breakthrough, achieving remarkably long charge coherence times on the order of $100\,\mu\mathrm{s}$~\cite{Zhou2022-nk,Zhou2023-iw}.
-Most recently, it has been shown that stray electrons around the electron serving as a qubit are responsible for the charge decoherence of the qubit~\cite{Li2025-em}, and thus, controlling the electron density on solid neon is crucial for obtaining a qubit with better coherence time.
+The development of an electron charge qubit on solid neon is a significant breakthrough, reaching charge coherence times of about $100\,\mu\mathrm{s}$~\cite{Zhou2022-nk,Zhou2023-iw}.
+Recent theoretical studies suggest that at temperatures around $\sim10\,\mathrm{mK}$, decoherence of the electron's charge degree of freedom is primarily limited by acoustic phonons in solid neon~\cite{Li2025-em}.
+However, the coherence time expected from this mechanism is longer than the measured value, which indicates that the observed decoherence may instead be dominated by stray electrons near the qubit~\cite{li2025electron}.
+Therefore, controlling the electron density on solid neon is a key step toward achieving qubits with longer coherence times.

 Even longer coherence times, potentially reaching the order of $1\,\mathrm{s}$, are expected for the spin states of an electron on solid neon~\cite{Chen2022-on}, making them attractive for spin-photon coupling schemes.
 Such coupling, mediated by charge-photon interaction, has been proposed~\cite{Benito2017-ok,Benito2019-al} and experimentally demonstrated with electrons in semiconductors~\cite{Mi2018-co,Samkharadze2018,Dijkema2025}.
 In this framework, maintaining long coherence times for both spin and charge states is crucial for achieving high spin qubit gate fidelities.